chrisbrasington/nextfest/2025_October_awards.md

   </a>
 </div>

-fuck this one was really hard.
+fuck picking the "best" one was really hard.
 I think it goes to [Skate Story](https://github.com/chrisbrasington/nextfest/blob/main/2025_October.md#skate-story) just because of how unique the graphics, story, music and gameplay were all in one.
 It was simply mesmerizing.

 ---